badlydrawnrob/print-first-css/README.md

-### Typography
+## Typography

-Typography heavily influenced by [Material Design](https://material.io/design/typography/the-type-system.html) All typography aligns to a Material Design `4dp/px` grid.
+Typography heavily influenced by [Material Design](https://material.io/design/typography/the-type-system.html) — all typography aligns to a Material Design `4dp/px` grid.
 [Vertical rhythm](http://webtypography.net/2.2.2) is notoriously difficult to get right, so I wouldn't worry too much.

+Some helpers:

 1. [A baseline grid](./source/style/modules/mixins/grid-baseline.less)
 2. [Default iOS and Android fonts](./source/style/modules/variables/typography.less)
 3. [CSS variables](./source/style/modules/variables/_root.less)
+4. Headings have their own `--line-height` depending on font
+5. Default `--font-size` is `16dp/px`

+## Layout

+> All components and media should be divisible by `8` or `4`;

+All components and media align to the `8dp/px` [baseline grid](./source/modules/mixins/grid-baseline.less) (that's double [typography](./#typography) baseline).
+Don't worry about [being pixel perfect](http://webtypography.net/2.2.2) — it's notoriously difficult to get right.

-### Installation
+## Installation

 1. You have [Node](https://nodejs.org/en/) installed
 2. Create your repo and `cd your/folder/`